boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 * Updatability: change the policy at any time.
 * Deployability

+The solution specified in the document is designed to **ease integration with network managment tools** that are used to manage and expose policies.
+It does so by leveraging the policy structure defined in {{?I-D.ietf-opsawg-ntw-attachment-circuit}}.

 The solution defined in this document:

 * **Does not require any data plane change**.
 * **Supports cascaded environments** where multiple levels to enforce rate limiting polices is required (e.g., WAN and LAN).

-Compared to proxy or encapsulation proposals (e.g., {{?I-D.ihlar-masque-sconepro-mediabitrate}}), the solution defined in this document:
+Compared to a proxy or an encapsulation-based proposal (e.g., {{?I-D.ihlar-masque-sconepro-mediabitrate}}), the solution defined in this document:

 * **Does not impact the MTU tweaking**.
 * **Does not suffer from side effects of multi-layer encryption schemes** on the packet processing and overall performance of involved network nodes.
 * **Does not suffer from nested congestion control**.
 * **Requires a minor change to the network**: upgrade PE nodes to support a new ND option.
 Note that all IPv6 hosts and networks are required to support Neighbor Discovery {{!RFC4861}}.

+## What's Out?

 This document does not make any assumption about the type of the network (fixed, cellular, etc.) that terminates an attachment circuit.

 Likewise, the document does not make any assumption about the services or applications that are delivered over an attachment circuit.
 Whether one or multiple services are bound to the same attachment circuit is deployment specific.

 This document does not specify how a receiving host uses the discovered policy.
 Readers should refer, e.g., to {{?I-D.rwbr-tsvwg-signaling-use-cases}} for some examples.

+## Sample Deployment Cases

 Some deployment use cases for NRLP are provided below:

 * A network may advertize a NRLP when it is overloaded, including when it is under attack.
 The rate limit policy is basically a reactive policy that is meant to adjust the behavior of connected hosts to better control the load during these exceptional events.

-* Discovery of rate limit applied on attachment circuits (peering links, CE-PE links, etc.).
+* Discovery of rate limit policy applied on attachment circuits (peering links, CE-PE links, etc.).

 * A user may configure policies on the CPE such as securing some resources to a specific internal host used for gaming or video streaming.
-The CPE can use the RA NRLP to share these rate limit policies to each these connected hosts to adjust their forwarding behavior.
+The CPE can use the NRLP option to share these rate limit policies to connected hosts to adjust their forwarding behavior.

-This document uses the host/network metadata specified in {{Section 5.1 of !I-D.rwbr-sconepro-flow-metadata}}.

 # Conventions and Definitions